sedol1339/files/papers.md

     - IMO, this paper is a good introduction to dropout variants.
     - IMO, it is not clearly stated how are the gradients applied in mixout.
 Probably, the gradients over the pre-trained weights are calculated, used on further backprop, but not applied.

+Aghajanyan, A., Zettlemoyer, L., & Gupta, S. (2020).
+Intrinsic Dimensionality Explains the Effectiveness of Language Model Fine-Tuning. arXiv, 2012.13255.
+Retrieved from https://arxiv.org/abs/2012.13255v1

+    - For pre-trained LMs, intrinsic dimensionality means how many free parameters are required to closely approximate the fine-tuning optimization problem.
+    - We show that the process of pre-training itself implicitly minimizes the intrinsic dimension of later tuning for different NLP tasks.
+Common NLP tasks within the context of pre-trained representations have an intrinsic dimension several orders of magnitudes less than the full parameterization.
+For example, 200 parameters (randomly projected back into the full parameter space) are enough to represent the problem of tuning a RoBERTa model to within 90% of the performance of the full model.
+    - We show that number of parameters strongly inversely correlates with intrinsic dimensionality, across a large set of recently developed pre-training methods.
+    - We propose a new interpretation of intrinsic dimension as the downstream fine-tuning task’s minimal description length within the framework of the pre-trained model.
+The process of pre-training implicitly optimizes the description length over the average of NLP tasks, without having direct access to those same tasks.
+    - We show that compression based generalization bounds can be applied to our intrinsic dimension framework to provide generalization bounds for large pre-trained models independent of the pre-trained model parameter count.
+    - IMO needed ablations to check if pre-training on random noise also reduces the intrinsic dimension (of later tuning for different NLP tasks).
+    - TODO read

 Dodge, J., Ilharco, G., Schwartz, R., Farhadi, A., Hajishirzi, H., & Smith, N. (2020).
 Fine-Tuning Pretrained Language Models: Weight Initializations, Data Orders, and Early Stopping. arXiv, 2002.06305.
 Retrieved from https://arxiv.org/abs/2002.06305v1

     - It is known that fine-tuning performance can vary substantially across different training episodes, even with fixed hyperparameter values.